mmarinel/N-Puzzle-AI/README.md

 Of much importance is the fact that the relaxed problems, from which we derive heurisitcs, are *easy* to solve.
 More precisely, they must be solved without search.
 That is because we will have to calculate the heuristic value for each node generated with each iteration of the *A\** search algorithm, so the calculation cannot be expensive.
 Supposing a relaxed problem derived heuristic reduces the branching factor from b to c, and optimal solution depth of the original problem is d, a total of c^d nodes will be generated.
 If the heuristic were not immediately calculable, a search algorithm on the relaxed problem would cost λ^δ, where λ is the branching factor and δ the optimal solution depth for the relaxed problem.
 It follows that the use of the heuristic is really useful only when (c^d)*(λ^δ) < b^d.
 So, only when λ^δ < (b/c)^d.
 Most of the times though, it's difficult to verify such a condition holds for a relaxed problem, except for the ones from which immediately calculable heuristics are derived.
 Researchers developed a program called ABSOLVER that can generate heuristics automatically from formal problem descriptions by deriving relaxed problems.
 This program was able to find a new, better heuristic than the *Manhattan Distance* called the *X-Y Heuristic*, but the time it takes to calculate the values of such heuristic for each node would make *A\** worse when comparing it with the use of only the *Manhattan Distance* (which is an immediately calculable heuristic).

+To derive relaxed problems, of crucial importance is the representation used to describe the problem.
+Simply from the fact that each relaxed problem is derived by applying transformations on the problem description.
-The *X-Y Heuristic* is derived from a STRIPS-style (Stanford Research Institute Problem Solver) Cartesian representation of the N-Puzzle, where we describe moves, also called operators, in terms of the precondition that must hold for the move to be applied, the *add-list* and the *delete-list* predicates that describe, respectively, the conditions that hold and the conditions that no longer hold after having applied the move.
+The *X-Y Heuristic* is derived from a STRIPS-style (Stanford Research Institute Problem Solver) Cartesian representation of the N-Puzzle, where we describe moves, also called operators, in terms of the precondition that must hold for the move to be applied, the *add-list* predicate and finally the *delete-list* predicate that describe, respectively, the conditions that hold and the conditions that no longer hold after having applied the move.

 Using this representation, the N-Puzzle problem goal configuration can be described as